-While shaft sinking progresses, the engineering and procurement for the copper concentrator and site infrastructure had been continuing until the previously-mentioned temporary hiatus.
+The engineering and procurement for the copper concentrator and site infrastructure had been continuing until the previously-mentioned temporary hiatus while shaft sinking continues.
 Shaft sinking rates are primarily affected by contractor efficiency, ground conditions and the amount of water inflow to the shaft.
 Shaft water inflows are currently controlled by lowering the water table in the vicinity of the shaft bottom using a dewatering well.
 Ground conditions are managed by rock bolting, and installation of mesh and shotcrete to the extent required.